PXI and PXIe

 PXI and PXIe are bus systems developed specifically for measurement applications and are based on PCI and PCIe respectively.
 This becomes clear if one looks at the written-out name: PCI(e) eXtensions for Instrumentation.

 Although the names for PXI and PXIe sound very similar, they differ greatly in terms of hardware.
-For example, PXIe offers a significantly higher bandwidth and lower latency due to a parallel bus system.
+For example, PXIe offers a significantly higher bandwidth and lower latency than PXI due to a serial bus layout.
 The two systems are also not compatible with each other unless you use so-called PXI hybrid modules.
 These support both standards.

 The additional timing and trigger modules integrated in the PXI/PXIe bus are of great importance for measurement technology.
 These modules enable synchronization in the nanosecond range or event-controlled measurement recording.
 In addition, PXI systems usually have rattle-proof and moisture-proof connectors, which makes them particularly robust.